Why It Works

-Since Popeye's makes one of our favorite buttery, tender biscuits in the city, we thought it would have excellent stuffing potential.
-And sure enough, once dehydrated in the oven, the biscuit-croutons stand up beautifully to the stock, cream, and egg mixture that gives this stuffing its custardy texture.
-The dish is studded with sweet Italian sausage, onion, celery, carrots, and fennel for a fast food twist on the classic dish.
+Since Popeye's flaky, tender biscuits are one of our all-time favorites, I knew they had excellent potential.
+And sure enough, once dehydrated in the oven, the biscuit-croutons stand up beautifully to the stock, cream, and egg mixture that gives this stuffing its decidedly custardy texture.

 12 Popeye's biscuits, cut into 1/2-inch cubes

 1 tablespoon olive oil

 1 pound sweet Italian sausage, removed from casing

 2 large onions, finely chopped (about 2 cups)

 1 large carrot, finely chopped (about 1 cup)